urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 `(1 ,(+ 2 3))  ; evaluates to the list (1 5)
 ```

-A Lisp macro differs slightly from a function in that it uses deferred evaluation to produce an example later.
+A Lisp macro is essentially a compile-time function.

 ```lisp
 > (defmacro square (x)